The Asset Management Review: Saudi Arabia

 The local turbulence within Saudi Arabia has led many investors to look outside of Saudi Arabia (and the wider MENA region) towards the more established markets of Europe and the United States, which, despite the geopolitical events in those jurisdictions, are widely seen as significantly more stable than Saudi Arabia.
 This sentiment has not gone unnoticed by foreign asset managers, who are increasingly approaching high net worth individuals, families, sovereigns and institutions and marketing their foreign funds as being better alternative investments vehicles to those available in Saudi Arabia (which has experienced a turbulent past year).
 Noticing this trend, Saudi-based asset managers are increasingly setting up investment funds whose investment strategy is focused on investing mainly in the United States and Europe, with a particular focus on the real estate sector, and foreign asset managers are becoming increasingly interested in offering their funds to Saudi investors.

-Foreign funds may only be offered in Saudi Arabia as a private placement to sophisticated investors or to no more than 100 offerees (excluding sophisticated investors), and the minimum amount payable per offeree is not less than one 1 million riyals or an equivalent amount.
-In addition, the CMA has mentioned on its website that reverse solicitation is a tolerated practice.
+Foreign funds may only be offered in Saudi Arabia as a private placement to 'qualified clients' or 'institutional clients' and the minimum amount payable per offeree is not less than 200,000 riyals or an equivalent amount.
+In addition, the CMA has mentioned on its website that direct cross-border offerings and reverse solicitation will be considered tolerated practice under certain circumstances.

-The SAMA regulates the insurance industry in Saudi Arabia.
-In particular, insurance companies are governed by the Law on Supervision of Co-operative Insurance Companies and its Implementing Regulations, and the Investment Regulations issued by the SAMA.
+The SCB regulates the insurance industry in Saudi Arabia.
+In particular, insurance companies are governed by the Law on Supervision of Co-operative Insurance Companies and its Implementing Regulations, and the Investment Regulations issued by the SCB.

-Every insurance company must adopt an investment policy approved by the SAMA.
-Any material changes to the investment policy must also be approved by the SAMA.
+Every insurance company must adopt an investment policy approved by the SCB.
+Any material changes to the investment policy must also be approved by the SCB.

 The Regulations are silent on what constitutes investments outside Saudi Arabia.